eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 from another member party to issue data related credentials.
 Only

 We know we humans make mistakes.
 When third party companies already known in the business of providing trust and certifications for specific assets.
-This assets would be audited or its original data would be audited, and then will be compared to the different **Regulations**, **Standards** and **Rulebooks** that define if the data content is:
+These assets would be audited, or its original data would be audited, and then will be compared to the different **Regulations**, **Standards** and **Rule books** that define if the data content is:

 - Certify data plausibility (that the values make sense)
 - Certify that the attribute values in the data that follow the standards.